-The State of New Jersey recently adopted new Administrative Rules which appear to be the most sweeping reform of the NJ Workers' Compensation system in the last 17 tears.
-The rules address substantive and procedural aspects that may result in a detrimental effect upon the rights of many litigants.
-The Rules were adopted on March 3, 1997 with the support of business and the insurance company lobbying teams.
+The State of New Jersey recently adopted new Administrative Rules, which appear to be the most sweeping reform of the NJ Workers' Compensation system in the last 17 tears.
+The rules address substantive and procedural aspects that may result in a detrimental effect on the rights of many litigants.
+The Rules were adopted on March 3, 1997, with the support of business and the insurance company lobbying teams.

 - more specific pleading is now required

 - more delays in the processing of claims have been imposed

 - increased difficulty in obtaining exposure information from the employer